ychnlgy/StandardC/doc/List.md

 ```c
 void List.clear(ListObject* this);
 ```
-Removes and decref's all elements in the list.
+Removes all elements in the list.

 ## Stack